NSABATIEN/introduction_to_data_analysis_using_R/README.md

 The lessons and code shared are relevant to a wider range of analyses and take the learner through installation of key programs to producing publishable-standard figures and statistical analysis.

-The course assumes no previous training in R and statistics and it's was led by Ellie Sherrard Smith et al.
+The course was led by Ellie Sherrard Smith et al. and it's assumes no previous training in R and statistics and